ovh/docs/pages/web/hosting/htaccess_how_to_block_a_specific_ip_address_from_accessing_your_website/guide.en-ie.md

 ## Objective

-The aim of this tutorial is to help you secure access to your external network sites, and prevent or correct any DDoS intrusions or attempted DDoS attacks.
+The aim of this tutorial is to help you secure access to your websites from external networks, and prevent intrusions and DDoS attacks.

-You can do this with a « .htaccess » file, a particular text file, that the web server (Apache) detects, and that allows you to define special rules for a directory and all of its subdirectories.
+You can do this with a ".htaccess" file, a particular text file, that the web server (Apache) detects, and that allows you to define special rules for a directory and all of its subdirectories.

-You can create multiple « .htaccess » files in [the FTP space](https://docs.ovh.com/ie/en/hosting/log-in-to-storage-ftp-web-hosting/) of your hosting but **only one** per directory or subdirectory to avoid conflicts between different .htaccess files.
+You can create multiple ".htaccess" files in [the FTP space](https://docs.ovh.com/ie/en/hosting/log-in-to-storage-ftp-web-hosting/) of your hosting but **only one** per directory or subdirectory to avoid conflicts between different .htaccess files.

-**Find out how to block access to your website for certain IP addresses via a « .htaccess » file.**
+**Find out how to block access to your website for certain IP addresses via a ".htaccess" file.**

 > [!warning]
 >